spikelynch/spikelynch.github.io/getinvolved.md

 #### Run a workshop

+If you are interested in running a workshop, please email us at [mailto:resbazsyd@gmail.com](resbazsyd@gmail.com)

+For examples of the sorts of workshops ResBaz offers, here is a [list of workshops and presentations at ResBaz Sydney 2019](https://research.unsw.edu.au/resbaz-sydney)

 Information on how to volunteer for running or helping with a workshop

 #### Become a partner

-If your organisation is interested in becoming a ResBaz partner, email us at [mailto:resbazsyd@gmail.com](resbazsyd@gmail.com)
+If your organisation is interested in becoming a ResBaz partner, please email us at [mailto:resbazsyd@gmail.com](resbazsyd@gmail.com)

-Information on how an organisation can become a ResBaz partner